rudof-project/rudof/python/README.md

+# Rudof Python bindings

-# This module contains the Python bindings of rudof which are called pyrudof
+The Python bindings for [rudof](https://rudof-project.github.io/) are called `pyrudof`.
+They are available at [pypi](https://pypi.org/project/pyrudof/).

+For more information, you can access the [readthedocs documentation](https://pyrudof.readthedocs.io/en/latest/).

 After compiling and installing this module, a Python library  called `pyrudof` should be available.